pickware/address-splitter/README.md

 ## Unit Tests

-The examples above and even more exemplary address lines are part of our unit tests.
-The unit tests can be run on the following site: [https://regex101.com/r/vO5fY7/5](https://regex101.com/r/vO5fY7/5)

-You can also run the tests via [PHPUnit](https://phpunit.de/) from the command line:
+You can run the tests via [PHPUnit](https://phpunit.de/) from the command line:

 ```
 $ phpunit